Culture Ireland - Cultur Na hEireann

 Governing Board

-The governing board of Culture Ireland is appointed for a three-year term by the Minister for Arts, Sport and Tourism.
+The governing board of Culture Ireland is appointed for a five-year term by the Minister for Arts, Sport and Tourism.
 It consists of 12 members and a chairperson all of whom serve on a voluntary basis.
-Current members include:
+Current members, nominated in 2009 until 2014, are:

 Davey Arthur, Musician